 Gardening for Wildlife

 One of the exciting benefits of gardening with native plants is their ability to attract a wide range of wildlife, especially native species.
-In fact, we have been able to identify over 2000 unique species of animals utilizing the Gottlieb Native Garden — from ants to bats to birds to lizards.
+In fact, we have been able to identify nearly 2000 unique species of animals utilizing the Gottlieb Native Garden — from ants to bats to birds to lizards.

 Methodology